 Field name: smmse1 - smmse12

-Source Data Element(s): [SMMSE Score] - webPAS
+Source data element(s): [SMMSE Score] - webPAS

 Definition: The person's degree of cognitive ability to process thoughts and respond appropriately and safely, as represented by a score-based code.

 Requirement status: Conditional

 Data type: Numeric

 Format: N

 Permitted values: 0 - Score of 0

 1 - Score of 1

 2 - Score of 2

 3 - Score of 3

 4 - Score of 4

 5 - Score of 5

-7 - Not applicable - item has beer omitted
+7 - Not applicable - iten has been omitted

 8 - Unknown

-9 - Not stated/inadequately described
+9 - Not stated/madequately described

-Collection of Standardised Mini-Mental State Examination (SMMSE) score is conditional - this data element only needs to be collected to admitted patients with a care type of GEM who have undergone the SMMSE assessment.
+Collection of Standardised Mini-Mental State Examination (SMMSE) score is conditional - this data element only needs to be collected for admitted patients with a care type of GEM who have undergone the SMMSE assessment.
 Not all GEM episodes of care will have a SMMSE performed.
 SMMSE is designed to screen and measure cognitive impairment.
-It consists of (welve questions which assess a range of cognitive domains, requiring vocal and physical actions each as memory recall and drawing) in response to reading and listening to commands.
+It consists of two ve questions which assess a range of cognitive domains, requiring vocal and physical actions (such as memory recall and drawing) in response to reading and listening to commends.

-Each question in the SMM senas a maximum score:
+Each question in the SMMSE has a maximum score: